 Beans are generally grown in well-drained soils and rainfall ranging from 900mm to 1200mm per annum.

-French bean farming is successful in rich soils(with plenty of organic matter) with a slightly acidic to alkaline pH of 6.5-7.5 at the optimal growing temperature of 14-32°C, depending on the variety.
+French bean farming is thriving in rich soils(with plenty of organic matter) with a slightly acidic to alkaline pH of 6.5-7.5 at the optimal growing temperature of 14-32°C, depending on the variety.

 French Bean seeds are planted at a depth of 2 – 3 inches, with 10-14 inch spacing between rows and 15-18 inch spacing within the row.

-Farmers should ensure that the seeds are not planted on dry, shallow, or exposed soils.
+Farmers should ensure the seeds are not planted on dry, shallow, or exposed soils.

 French beans require a lot of water during the growing season, especially during the flowering and pod development stages (10 liters/plant daily).
 French bean seeds may also be planted in hills or as a broadcast.